Dynamics of origination and extinction in the marine fossil record. PNAS 105:11536-11542 (2008)

 Cope's rule and the dynamics of body mass evolution in North American mammals.
 Science 280:731-734 (1998)

-My latest greatest inspirations are the gap filler turnover rate equations, the creeping-shadow-of-a-doubt Bayesian extinction probability equation (say that a few times fast), the rescaled Forbes index, shortest bridges, the switchoff equation, and the double geometric distribution.
-Much of which is top secret.
-But before that came shareholder quorum subsampling, which at the moment is functionally still a secret despite having been described in three different papers.
+My latest greatest inspirations are the gap filler turnover rate equations, the creeping-shadow-of-a-doubt Bayesian extinction probability equation (say that a few times fast), the rescaled Forbes index, the agnostic equation, and the double geometric distribution, the λ5 index, and multiton subsampling.
+But before that came shareholder quorum subsampling, which at the moment is making only the tiniest splash in ecology despite having been described in three different papers.
 Try running it on your ecological count data with this simple R function - if you dare.
 And for the more ambitious, there's always the option of downloading the fossil record of everything and crunching it to smithereens with the Fossilworks built-in diversity curve generator.